jrojas9206/jrojas9206/README.md

 Hello!

-I'm a fan of embedded systems 🚀, mobile robotics ✈️, and AI 💡.
+I'm a mechatronic engineer and i love to work with embedded systems 🚀, mobile robotics ✈️, and AI 💡.
 I am currently working on the application and development of computer vision algorithms to solve problems related to plant phenotyping 🌿 and crop status prediction 🥕 from aerial, satellite, and other environmental records 🌍.

 I've also explored NLP 📚 for web review analysis and the recommendation of items and people of interest 🔑.